Mantua (clothing)

-A mantua (from the French manteuil or "mantle") is an article of women's clothing worn in the late 17th century and 18th century.
-Initially a loose gown, the later mantua was an overgown or robe typically worn over stays, stomacher and a co-ordinating petticoat.
+A mantua (from the French manteuil or 'mantle') is an article of women's clothing worn in the late 17th century and 18th century.
+Initially a loose gown, the later mantua was an overgown or robe typically worn over stays, stomacher and either a co-ordinating or contrasting petticoat.

 The mantua or manteau was a new fashion that arose in the 1670s.
 Instead of a bodice and skirt cut separately, the mantua hung from the shoulders to the floor (like dresses of earlier periods).
-It started as the female version of the men's banyan, worn for 'undress' wear.
-Gradually it developed into a draped and pleated dress and eventually evolved into a dress worn looped and draped up over a contrasting petticoat and a stomacher.
+It started as the female version of the men's banyan, worn for "undress" wear.
+Gradually the mantua developed into a draped and pleated dress and eventually evolved into a dress worn looped and draped up over a contrasting petticoat and a stomacher.
 The mantua-and-stomacher resulted in a high, square neckline in contrast to the broad, off-the-shoulder neckline previously in fashion.
-The new look was more modest and covered-up than previous fashions and decidedly fussy, with bows, frills, ribbons, and other trim, but the short string of pearls and pearl earrings or 'eardrops' worn since the 1630s remained popular.
+The new look was more modest and covered-up than previous fashions and decidedly fussy, with bows, frills, ribbons, and other trim, but the short string of pearls and pearl earrings or "eardrops" worn since the 1630s remained popular.

-The mantua, made from a single length of fabric pleated to fit with a long train, was ideal for showing the designs of the new elaborately patterned silks that replaced the solid-colored satins popular in the mid-century.
+The mantua, made from a single length of fabric pleated to fit with a long train, was ideal for showing the designs of the new elaborately patterned silks that replaced the solid-coloured satins popular in the mid-century.

+As well as contributing a new style of gown to women's dress, which would remain popular through the 18th century, the mantua formalised women dressmakers' and seamstresses’ position as makers of outerwear.

 Etymology

-The origins of the term 'mantua', to mean "a robe", are unclear.
+The origins of the term mantua, to mean "a robe", are unclear.
 The garment may have been named after Mantua, in Italy, a centre of production for some of the expensive silks that would have been used to make up such garments.
 The term may also derive from 'manteau', the French term for a coat.

-From this garment arose the term 'mantua-maker', an early term for a women's dressmaker.
+From this garment arose the term mantua-maker, an early term for a women's dressmaker.